akkhil2012/AIDataPipelineForProductLeaders/README.md

 AI Data Pipeline for Product Leaders is a learning and reference project that shows product, data, and engineering teams how to stand up a modular data platform that is ready for AI-powered insights.
 It combines Spring Boot microservices, Python orchestration utilities, and supporting product collateral so you can demo, prototype, or tailor the pipeline to your own organization.

 ## Why this project matters for Product Managers
-- **Accelerate AI feature discovery.** The pipeline demonstrates how raw product usage data can be cleansed, enriched, and exposed for downstream AI models—helping product managers validate new intelligent features quickly.【F:CompleteDataPipeline/data-platform-springboot-microservices/pipeline/README.md†L1-L44】
+- **Accelerate AI feature discovery.** The pipeline demonstrates how raw product usage data can be cleansed, enriched, and exposed for downstream AI models—helping product managers validate new intelligent features quickly.
-- **Quantify ROI.** The included `GenAI_UseCases_ROI_Pipeline.pdf` and presentation assets describe a framework for measuring value and prioritizing AI use cases with stakeholders.【f5ad8b†L1-L4】
+- **Quantify ROI.** The included `GenAI_UseCases_ROI_Pipeline.pdf` and presentation assets describe a framework for measuring value and prioritizing AI use cases with stakeholders
-- **Bridge product and engineering conversations.** Each microservice mirrors a stage in a typical product data lifecycle, giving PMs a tangible way to discuss requirements, data contracts, and service level expectations with technical partners.【F:CompleteDataPipeline/data-platform-springboot-microservices/PROJECT_OVERVIEW.md†L1-L32】
+- **Bridge product and engineering conversations.** Each microservice mirrors a stage in a typical product data lifecycle, giving PMs a tangible way to discuss requirements, data contracts, and service level expectations with technical partners.
-- **Support governance and trust.** Data lineage, deduplication, and quality checks are first-class citizens, ensuring AI initiatives respect compliance and customer expectations.【F:CompleteDataPipeline/data-platform-springboot-microservices/PROJECT_OVERVIEW.md†L21-L70】
+- **Support governance and trust.** Data lineage, deduplication, and quality checks are first-class citizens, ensuring AI initiatives respect compliance and customer expectations.

 ## Repository structure